EllenB/better-geo-python/chapters/01_set_up_windows.md

 ![Alt text](../images/img_vscode_16.png)

 Subsequently, you can use the same steps as the ones we have done above to install the packages.
-In case this does not work and you get the
+In case this does not work and you get the "Conda Not Recognized" error, you can use this [link](https://stackoverflow.com/questions/44515769/conda-is-not-recognized-as-internal-or-external-command) to try to solve this issue.

 ### Github